-Systemic antimicrobial therapy alone rarely resolves the infection; guttural pouch lavage is necessary.
+Systemic antimicrobial treatment alone rarely resolves the infection; repeated guttural pouch lavage is necessary.
 Penicillin gel (prepared using sodium penicillin) can be administered directly into the guttural pouch and may enhance bacterial clearance.
-Retropharyngeal abscesses can be resolved by rupturing the abscess into the guttural pouch using an endoscopic blade.
+Retropharyngeal abscesses can sometimes be resolved by rupturing the abscess into the guttural pouch using an endoscopic blade.
 If endoscopic rupture into the guttural pouch is unsuccessful, surgical drainage is necessary for retropharyngeal abscessation.
 Guttural pouch empyema may compress the dorsal pharynx and produce upper airway obstruction.
 Tracheotomy may be necessary to provide a temporary alternative airway in these cases.
-If guttural pouch empyema is not treated, chondroid material may form in the guttural pouch and serve as a source of chronic infectious exudate.
-A small number of chondroids can be removed endoscopically, but accumulations of exudate, chondroid material, or unresolved retropharyngeal abscesses require surgical drainage.
+Chondroid material in the guttural pouch serves as a source of chronic infection.
+A small number of chondroids can be removed using an endoscopic snare; however, larger accumulations of exudate, chondroid material, or unresolved retropharyngeal abscesses require surgical drainage.